 Python: Mapping 60 years of aviation crashes

 The first issue was that NTSB.gov documents crash in a very roundabout way.
-They do not use Lat Long for location of crashes.
-Instead they use City State(USA) or City Country for outside US.
+They do not use Lat Long for the location of crashes.
+Instead, they use City State(USA) or City Country for outside US.
 Not only that but lots of their Locations said things like “Pacific Ocean”… How am I supposed to use that?
 Anyways this meant that after I had the 586 files for every month, containing every NTSB incident from a deployed Flotation ramp to a Crash.
-I then had to take the Location information and turn it in to Lat Long.
+I then had to take the Location information and turn it into Lat Long.
 This was a very slow process, getting data for 156,000 crashes over 48 years.
-In the end I finished up with a list containing the crash Date, Lat, Long, City/State, Aircraft License Number, and Fatalities.
+In the end, I finished up with a list containing the crash Date, Lat, Long, City/State, Aircraft License Number, and Fatalities.
 Now I am sure that I could put this all into one file, but I felt it made more sense to separate crashes by Month and Year.

 The next step was thinking about how to visualize all this information.
 First I visualized every crash… this resulted in a mess of information.
 North America was under a sea of dots.
 Then I realized I would have to take a bit of a morbid route.
 The only graph crashes that sadly resulted in a death.
 This helped the situation tremendously… but caused a new issue.
 There were only 6,000 crashes outside of the US for the 48 years.
 Meaning ten crashes per year… so once a month you would see a blip in Russia or Australia, all the while USA has tons of information being displayed, but you can barely see it.
 This led me to drop the idea of showing Earth, and I just focused in on North America.